redpen-cc/redpen-doc/source/validator.rst

 SuggestExpression
 ~~~~~~~~~~~~~~~~~~~~

-SuggestExpression validator works the sample as the InvalidExpression validator.
-If the input sentence contains invalid expressions, this validaor retuns the warning and suggest the correct expression.
+SuggestExpression validator works in a similar way to the InvalidExpression validator.
+If the input sentence contains invalid expressions, this validator returns a warning suggesting the correct expression.

 .. table::